-Still, more parents are willing to make additional sacrifices and expect to pay more.
-“Today's parents have learned from their own experiences paying for college and managing student loan debt.
-These parents clearly value the importance of a college degree and likely want to help shield their children from a heavy student debt burden after college," says Keith Bernhardt, vice president of college planning at Fidelity.
+Still, more parents are willing to make additional sacrifices and expect to pay more—as evidenced by the increased number of parents who say they’re saving for college in Fidelity’s College Savings Indicator Study.
+"Today's parents have learned from their own experiences paying for college and managing student loan debt.
+These parents clearly value the importance of a college degree and likely want to help shield their children from a heavy student debt burden after college," says Melissa Ridolfi, vice president of retirement and college leadership at Fidelity.

 While it's always preferable to save as soon as possible, a late start is better than never starting at all.

 As you watch your kids grow up and get ready to leave the nest, remember that staying invested appropriately is key.
 One of the features of 529 plans is the option to choose an age-based investment option which automatically shifts your investment mix from more aggressive to more conservative as your child approaches college age.
 That can help manage potential adverse effects of a market downturn just when those tuition bills start to hit your inbox.